- When: 20 until 24 August

 Family activities

-In addition to climbing and scrambling around on the East Indiaman, you can meet Duiker Doris (2+) in the museum, make your own sea chart, take part in water yoga (2-6 years) or go fishing for plastic in the water around the museum.
+In addition to climbing and scrambling around on the East Indiaman, you can meet Duiker Doris (2+) in the museum, make your own sea chart, take part in water yoga (2-6 years) or explore the museum with the junior audio tour.

 The Deck